Clubs: Jagiellonia Białystok, KKS Lech Poznań (loan), Ruch Wysokie Mazowieckie (loan), KRC Genk, Blackburn Rovers FC (loan), GNK Dinamo Zagreb (loan)

 • Missed just one Ekstraklasa game in 2010/11 as Jagiellonia finished fourth; also made his debuts in European club competition – against Aris Thessaloniki FC – and on the international stage – against Bosnia & Herzegovina in neutral Antalya on 10 December 2010.

-• Transferred to Genk in summer 2011 but failed to displace Hungarian keeper László Köteles and returned to Jagiellonia on loan for the second half of the season, in which he started every game.
+• Transferred to Genk in summer 2011 but failed to displace Hungarian keeper László Köteles and returned to Jagiellonia on loan for the second half of the season, in which he started every game, earning himself a place in Poland's UEFA EURO 2012 squad.

 ©UEFA.com 1998-2014.
 All rights reserved.